evan-erdos/trail-of-cthulhu/story/act-0/seq-3/scene-3.md

 If they climb the ledge, they find that it doesn't lead out, but it reveals that the underground river opens into a larger cavern downstream.

+The only egress appears to be through the water.